timamus/manjaro-cinnamon-mini-install-apps/xamarin-android.md

 6. If possible install using your package manager. <br>
 6.1 **Arch Linux users**: You can install the .deb package using "debtap"<br>
 6.2 sudo debtap -U<br>
-6.2 debtap -U < deb_file ><br>
+6.3 sudo debtap -U < deb_file ><br>
+6.4 Enter Packager name: xamarin-android
-6.3 When asked to edit the .PGKINFO file, do so with your favourite editor and remove any invalid, or not needed dependency.
+6.5 When asked to edit the .PGKINFO file, do so with your favourite editor (select number 4 and enter xed) and remove any invalid, or not needed dependency.
 (In my case I removed c, c0 and java8-sdk)<br>

-For a custom editor or any other key to continue: 4
-:: Enter command for running custom editor: xed

-Enter Packager name:
-xamarin-android

-Adding udev rules
+## 2. Adding udev rules

 Use the rules from android-udev (or android-udev-gitAUR), install them manually from Android developer, or use the following template for your udev rules, just replace [VENDOR ID] and [PRODUCT ID] with yours.
 Copy these rules into /etc/udev/rules.d/51-android.rules: